 Need some downtime to sit and relax?
 Catch a movie at The Prytania Theater!
 This single-screen theatre is more than 100 years old and offers both new releases and classics during the day.

-3 Tips for Experiencing New Orleans Like a Local
+Tips for Visiting New Orleans

 What makes New Orleans special is that it’s a city where you can just be, and that’s enough!
 You don’t have to look for the magic, as it will find you.